Spudhem/linux-course/README.md

-# Linux for Bioinformatics 🧬
+# Linux for Potato Bioinformatics 🧬

 A practical Linux course designed for students and researchers.